Bit-Quill/valkey-glide/docs/design-raw-ffi.md

 ## Summary

-The Babushka client enables Redis users connect to Redis using a variety of languages and supported commands.
-The client uses a performant core to establish and manage connections, and a thin wrapper layer written in various languages, to communicate
+The Babushka client allows Redis users to connect to Redis using a variety of commands through a thin-client optimized for various languages.
+The client uses a performant core to establish and manage connections and communicate with Redis.
+The thin-client wrapper talks to the core using an FFI (foreign function interface) to Rust.

-The following document discusses two primary communication protocol architectures for wrapping the babushka clients, and how Java-Babushka and Go-Babushka use each of those protocols differently by taking advantage of language-specific attributes.
+The following document discusses two primary communication protocol architectures for wrapping the Babushka clients.
+Specifically, it details how Java-Babushka and Go-Babushka each use a different protocol and describes the advantages of each language-specific approach.

-### References

-* Babushka - communication protocol architecture: describes high-level approaches to communication protocols.

 # Unix Domain Socket Manager Connector

 ## High-Level Design

-**Summary**: The Babushka "UDS" solution uses a socket listener to manage rust-to-wrapper worker threads, and unix domain sockets to deliver package between the wrapper and redis-client threads.
-This works well because we allow the unix sockets to pass messages through the OS and is very performant.
+**Summary**: The Babushka "UDS" solution uses a socket listener to manage rust-to-wrapper worker threads, and unix domain sockets to deliver command requests between the wrapper and redis-client threads.
+This works well because we allow the unix sockets to pass messages and manage threads through the OS, and unix sockets are very performant.
 This results in simple/fast communication.
-But the concern is that the unix sockets can become a bottleneck for data-intensive communication; ie read/write buffer operations.
+The risk to avoid is that unix sockets can become a bottleneck for data-intensive commands, and the library can spend too much time waiting on I/O blocking operations.

 ```mermaid
 stateDiagram-v2